Halle (Westfalen): Road traffic

-The B 68 federal highway runs through Halle.
-The planned route of the A 33 motorway runs through Halle.
-For decades the planning of this motorway has been politically controversial.
-On one hand it would take pressure off the B 68 highway in town centre, on the other hand the intended route runs through the Tatenhausen Forest, part of which is protected by the FFH.
+The A 33 motorway runs through Halle.
+For decades the planning of this motorway had been politically controversial because the route runs through the Tatenhausen Forest, part of which is protected by the FFH.
+However, the final lawsuit was dismissed in 2012 and the gap in the motorway was subsequently closed with the final section being opened in November of 2019.

+Following the completion of the A33 motorway, the former section of the B 68 federal highway running through the center of Halle was demoted to the status of state road in 2021.